Grog84/Grog84.github.io/index.md

 Hello everyone,

 and welcome to my GitHub page.
 My name is **Fabio Brigidi**.
-I'm a Ph.D in Physics who recently moved to video games programming.
-In this GitHub page you will mostly find **Unity3D** projects and other programming exercises of various nature.
-If there is anything you'd like to scrap from my code, go ahead and feel free to do it.
-If there is anything you'd like to ask me, please just write and I'll try my best to reach you :)
+I'm a Ph.D in Physics who recently decided to move towards video games programming.
+In this GitHub page you will find **Unity3D** projects and other programming exercises that I hope you will find useful.
+If there is anything you'd like to scrap from my code, go ahead and do it.
+If there is anything you'd like to ask me, please just write me and I'll try my best to reach you :)

-My ultimate goal would be to maintain this page in order to sort and keep the repositories I am creating in order, but I'm not the best at it.. that's why at the end of the page you will find a link to all my public repositories.
+I'd like to maintain this page up and running, but I'm not sure if I'm actually going to make it..
+So in case you'd be interested in seeing some more yu might have a look at my GitHub profile yourself.

 ## Unity3D Games

 ### [HOME (Under development)](https://github.com/Grog84/BigOne)

-Home is a game developed inside the Digital Bros Game Academy in a frame of collaboration with [Video Games Without Borders](http://vgwb.org/) (Pls try to find the time to have a look at their website, it really is an awesome project!!!)
+Home is a game developed inside the Digital Bros Game Academy in a frame of collaboration with [Video Games Without Borders](http://vgwb.org/) (Pls take the time to have a look at their website, it is really an amazing project!!!)

 Home is a 3D story driven stealth game, describing the transition of a normal and familiar place into a dangerous and hostile environment, leaving no other choice but to flee.
-The protagonists of the story are a mother and her child trying to survive in an hostile environment.
+The protagonists of the story are a mother and her child trying to survive in a growing hostile environment.

 My main contributions to the project are:
 - A Scriptable Objects based state machine system used by the Game Manager and the playable characters.